SVN-001

 Clinical evidence

-Phase 2 results demonstrated a 50% reduction in Heavy Drinking Days vs a placebo.
+Phase 2 results demonstrated a 50% reduction in heavy drinking days vs a placebo.

 Long-term impact: 86% abstinence on average sustained for six months post-treatment, compared to just 2% pre-trial.
+Patients also saw improvements in liver function, depression and quality of life, with no drug-related SAEs.

 Regulatory pathway